cnr-isti-vclab/cnr-isti-vclab.github.io/content/_index.md

 type: landing

 sections:
-  - block: hero
+  - block: markdown
     content:
-      title: |
+      title:
         Visual Computing Lab
-      image:
-        filename: FMpav@Biennale.jpg
-      text: |
+      text:
         The Visual Computing Lab is a research group of the [CNR-ISTI](https://www.isti.cnr.it/) (Italian National Research Council - Institute for Information Science and Technology) in Pisa, Italy.
-The lab is headed by [Paolo Cignoni]({{< relref "/authors/paolo-cignoni" >}}), and is located in the CNR-ISTI [building](https://www.isti.cnr.it/en/about/reach-us) in the CNR Research Area in Pisa, Italy.
+The lab is headed by [Paolo Cignoni]({{< relref "/authors/paolo-cignoni" >}}), and is located in the CNR-ISTI [building](https://www.isti.cnr.it/en/about/reach-us) in the CNR Research Area in Pisa, Italy.<br/>
+        {{< gallery album="gallery" >}}
+    design:
+      css_class: universal-wrapper

   - block: collection
     content: